refinedev/refine/.changeset/olive-ants-remain.md

 "@pankod/refine-ui-tests": minor
 ---

-`AuthProvider` deprecated and renamed to `LegacyAuthProvider` with refine@4.
-Component and functions are updated to support `LegacyAuthProvider`.
+`AuthProvider` is renamed to `LegacyAuthProvider` with refine@4.
+Components and functions are updated to support `LegacyAuthProvider`.